 Classical History (Grades 6-8) - Laura Coker Garcia - Using the popular series, Story of the World, students will explore history from the beginning of time to the present day over a four-year period.
 Students coming from the Elementary Classical School will transition nicely into this course as we cover history in the same order as the Classical School.
-This year, students will study Year 3, Early Modern Age.
-Students will learn note-taking from texts and lectures and practice summarizing as they explore history through a variety of activities including projects, simulations, games, art, and other fun activities in the yearlong course (28 weeks) Time: Tuesdays; 1-2:30 pm.
-Dates: 8/29-12/5 and 1/9-4/16/24 Cost: \$750; after 7/4 - \$775
+This year, students will study Year 4, The Modern Ages.
+Students will learn notetaking from texts and lectures and practice summarizing as they explore history through a variety of activities including projects, simulations, games, art, and other fun activities in the yearlong course (28 weeks).
+Time: Tuesdays; 1-2:30 pm.
+Dates: 8/27-12/3/24 and 1/7-4/15/25 Cost: \$775; after 7/4 - \$800

-World Geography (grades 7-12) - Rachel Anthony - Tired of boring memorization and the traditional textbook approach to Geography?
+World Geography (grades 7-12) - Allison Naumann - Tired of boring memorization and the traditional textbook approach to Geography?
 Want a creative approach to World Geography?
 Try GEOGRAPHY 21ST Century Style!
 Study the 5 Themes of Geography: location, region, place, movement, and human/environment interaction using a variety of multi-media presentations, interesting hands-on activities, class discussions, and culinary experiences.
 As amateur map cartographers, students will create a variety of different types of maps, and literally draw the world from memory at the end of the course!
 Science, history, math, art, and even cooking skills make this course fun.
 Many students are pleasantly surprised to find that THEY LOVE GEOGRAPHY!
 This course counts 1 credit on the high school transcript.
 Textbooks: Mapping the World by Heart Lite Maps.
-Time: Mondays; 1:00-2:30 pm Dates: 8/28-12/11/23 and 1/8-4/15/24 Cost: \$750; 7/4 - \$775 Note: We will offer American History in 2024-25.
+Time: Mondays: 1:00-2:30 pm Dates: 8/26-12/9/24 and 1/6-4/14/25 (Labor Day off) Cost: \$750; 7/4 - \$775 Note: We will offer World History in 2025-26

-World History (grades 9-12) - Laura Coker-Garcia - This 32-week course will cover the history of the world from the earliest civilizations to the modern day.
-This course allows students the opportunity to develop historical thinking skills and apply them to modern-day events and issues.
-Class discussions, films, simulations, and presentations will make the class interesting.
-This class counts for 1 credit on the high school transcript.
-Textbook: World History 5th edition (BJU Press).
-Time: Mondays; 10:45-12:15 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$750; after 7/4 \$775
+American History (grades 10-12) - Laura Coker-Garcia - Following in the footsteps of the first people, the first strains of freedom, the first steps on the moon. . .
+American History is more than just yesterday, it is today, and tomorrow too.
+Meeting 32 weeks, the first semester covers America prior to 1877, and the second half from 1877 forward.
+Class discussions, films, group projects and presentations will make the class interesting.
+This class counts 1 credit on the high school transcript.
+Textbook: BJU American History Time: Mondays; 10:45-12:15 pm Dates: 8/12-12/9/24 and 1/6-4/28/25 (Labor Day off) Cost: \$750; 8/1 - \$775